bluiji/SmartPiggyBankApp/README.md

 store extra cash, and save towards specific financial goals using smart budgeting algorithms.

+# IT 2112

+Ebora, Justin

+Marasigan, Arvin

+Pilapil, Florence

+Rocio, Neil

 ------------------------------------------------------------------------

-## Project Overview
+# Project Overview

-A Java-based console application designed to help users manage their weekly budget, track daily expenses, and save for future goals or events.
-The app provides structured budget allocation, spending monitoring, and goal planning with different spending modes and customizable weekly reset days.
-Data persistence is achieved through text file storage.
+The Smart Piggy Bank App is a Java-based console application designed to help users manage their weekly budget, track daily expenses, and save for future goals or events.
+Also, it provides a structured way to allocate a weekly allowance, monitor spending against a daily budget, and plan savings for specific goals.
+The app supports different spending modes (Conservative, Balanced, Relaxed) and allows users to set a custom weekly reset day.
+The data inserted by the user is saved with the use of a text file, making it an appropriate tool for personal finance management.
+Moreover, this program solves the problem of personal budget mismanagement by providing a simple, structured way for users to track their weekly spending.

 ------------------------------------------------------------------------